-This is an all-too-common scenario for many horse owners.
 Hoof nutrition is often overshadowed in the normal feeding regimen but should not be forgotten.
 Without strong, healthy hooves, horses can’t perform at their full potential.
-Dr. Jim Ward, an equine management consultant for AQHA Corporate Partner Nutrena, gave the Journal these tips for hoof health:
+Dr. Jim Ward, an equine management consultant for AQHA Corporate Partner Nutrena, gave the Journal these tips for hoof health.

 “Based on forage intake and levels they are being fed, you should select a concentrate that would be balanced with forage for the intended use,” Dr. Ward says.
 “In most cases, that means buying a feed that is balanced for performance horses.”

 “Maintain the hay-to-grain ratio somewhere around 50-50, depending on the amount of use,” he says.
 “For safety’s sake, we like to see horses eating more roughage than grain.”

 Purchase a feed designed for your horse and don’t change the feed ration once you get it home.
 This can offset the balance of nutrients and minerals in the feed.